New Day – It’s about spiritual transformation!

 - We’ll be clear about our purpose as a church, clearer about what God wants us to do, clearer about our gifts, clear that God provides all we need.

-- Our focus has changed – it’s about hospitality – people experience God’s love in new ways through our church.
+- Our focus changes – it’s about hospitality – people experience God’s love in new ways through our church.
 Hospitality is intentional and integrated into all areas of church life.

 - What we measure for success – we used to count worship attendance and income versus expenses.
 Now we count stories – tell me a story of a life that’s been changed because of your church and its ministry.
 And another story, and another story.
 Let’s count adult baptisms – stories of people drawn in, mentored in their faith, sent out for ministry.
 God has blessed them so they can bless others.